rust-lang/rust/text/0000-intra-rustdoc-links.md

 # Possible Extensions
 [possible-extensions]: #possible-extensions

-## Linking to methods
+## Linking to associated items

-To link to methods, it may be necessary to use fully-qualified paths, like `<Foo as Bar>::bar`.
+To link to associated items,
+i.e., the associated functions, types, and constants of a trait, it may be necessary to use fully-qualified paths, like `See the [<Foo as Bar>::bar()] method`.
 We have yet to analyse in which cases this is necessary, and this syntax is currently not described in [the reference's section on paths][ref-paths].